mickael-btc/grabber/README.md

 # grabber
-Python cross-plateform package to make screenshot from any window
+Python linux package to make screenshot from any window

 ```python
 from grabber import Grabber